Tukoshi/NeuralNetwork/README.md

 This simple neural network is inspired by this series: https://youtu.be/PQo78WNGiow
-There is LOTS of memory leaks in first implementation of NN in this series(author made another video where he refactors it) that I took care of and avoided in my implementation.
+There are LOTS of memory leaks in first implementation of NN in this series(author made another video where he refactors it) that I took care of and avoided in my implementation.